Fossil fuel phase-out: Phase-out of fossil fuel subsidies

 Significant fossil fuel subsidies are present in many countries.
-Fossil fuel subsidies in 2019 for consumption totalled USD 320 billion spread over many countries.
+Fossil fuel subsidies in 2019 for consumption totalled US$320 billion spread over many countries.
 As of 2019 governments subsidise fossil fuels by about $500 billion per year: however using an unconventional definition of subsidy which includes failing to price greenhouse gas emissions, the International Monetary Fund estimated that fossil fuel subsidies were $5.2 trillion in 2017, which was 6.4% of global GDP.
 Some fossil fuel companies lobby governments.

-Phasing out fossil fuel subsidies is very important.
-It must however be done carefully to avoid protests and making poor people poorer.
+Phasing out fossil fuel subsidies is crucial to address the climate crisis.[according to whom?]
+It must however be done carefully to avoid protests[according to whom?] and making poor people poorer.
 In most cases, however, low fossil fuel prices benefit wealthier households more than poorer households.
-So to help poor and vulnerable people, other measures than fossil fuel subsidies would be more targeted.
+So to help poor and vulnerable people, other measures than fossil fuel subsidies would be more targeted.[according to whom?]
 This could in turn increase public support for subsidy reform.

-Economic theory indicates that the optimal policy would be to remove coal mining and burning subsidies and replace them with optimal taxes.
+Economic theory indicates that the optimal policy would be to remove coal mining and burning subsidies and replace them with optimal taxes.[according to whom?]
 Global studies indicate that even without introducing taxes, subsidy and trade barrier removal at a sectoral level would improve efficiency and reduce environmental damage.
-Removal of these subsidies would substantially reduce GHG emissions and create jobs in renewable energy.
+Removal of these subsidies would substantially reduce greenhouse gas emissions and create jobs in renewable energy.
+The IMF estimated in 2023 that removal of fossil fuel subsidies would limit global heating to the Paris goal of substantially less than 2 °C.

 The actual effects of removing fossil fuel subsidies would depend heavily on the type of subsidy removed and the availability and economics of other energy sources.
 There is also the issue of carbon leakage, where removal of a subsidy to an energy-intensive industry could lead to a shift in production to another country with less regulation, and thus to a net increase in global emissions.

 In developed countries, energy costs are low and heavily subsidised, whereas in developing countries, the poor pay high costs for low-quality services.
-It is difficult to measure energy subsidies, but there was some evidence in 2001 that coal production subsidies had declined in several developing and OECD countries.

-A plan has been put forward to power 100% of the world's energy with wind, hydroelectric, and solar power by the year 2030.
+In 2009, studies have put forward a plan to power 100% of the world's energy with wind, hydroelectric, and solar power by the year 2030.
 It recommends transfer of energy subsidies from fossil fuel to renewable, and a price on carbon reflecting its cost for flood, cyclone, hurricane, drought, and related extreme weather expenses.

-Excluding subsidies the levelised cost of electricity from new large-scale solar power in India and China has been below existing coal-fired power stations since 2021.
+Excluding subsidies, the levelised cost of electricity from new large-scale solar power in India and China has been below existing coal-fired power stations since 2021.

 A study by Rice University Center for Energy Studies suggested the following steps for countries: